 President: Professor Patrick Parrinder

-Vice-Presidents: Dr. Stephen Baxter, Dr. Sylvia Hardy, Professor David Lodge, Professor Bernard Loing, Christopher Priest, Dr. Michael Sherborne, Professor Dominic Wells, Professor Adam Roberts, Claire Tomalin
+Vice-Presidents: Dr. Stephen Baxter, Dr. Sylvia Hardy, Professor David Lodge, Professor Bernard Loing, Dr. Michael Sherborne, Professor Dominic Wells, Professor Adam Roberts, Claire Tomalin, Dr. Simon J. James

 – The Constitution of the H.G.
 Wells Society –